nishucosmos/INVENTORY-ANALYTICS-DASHBOARD/README.md

 # 📊 Overview

-In fast-moving businesses, data rarely sits still — systems change, databases migrate, and reporting needs evolve.
+In fast-moving businesses, data rarely sits still, in actual systems change, databases migrate, and reporting needs evolve.
 This project was built to handle exactly that: moving from a **SQL Server test environment** to a **MySQL production environment** while ensuring **data integrity, reliability, and speed**.

 ---